KwaneleKhumalo/active_directory/domain_users/users.md

-* ### Storing a Password in the environment Variable For security reasons, it's not advisable to store passwords as plainText.
+* ### Storing a Password in the environment Variable For security reasons, it's not recommended to store passwords as plainText.
 Therefore, we will create a environment variable and then store that password in that variable.
 To do this, see below:

 - Launch PowerShell and Run it as Administrator